Davityak03/Credit-Card-Fraud-Detection/README.md

 ## Dataset

 The dataset has 31 columns, each representing a different feature of the transactions.
+The dataset has been taken from kaggle.
 Here are the key columns:

 - **Time**: The elapsed time in seconds between this transaction and the first transaction in the dataset.
 - **V1, V2, ..., V28**: Principal components obtained using PCA (Principal Component Analysis).
 Due to confidentiality issues, the original features are not provided, and these are the transformed features.
 - **Amount**: The transaction amount.
 - **Class**: The response variable, taking value 1 in case of fraud and 0 otherwise.
-The dataset has been taken from kaggle

 ## Machine Learning Algorithms